-Important exhibitions include: A Show About Nothing, By Art Matters, Hangzhou (2021); M+ Sigg Collection: From Revolution to Globalisation, M+ Museum, Hong Kong (2021); Art and China after 1989: Theater of the World, Solomon R. Guggenheim Museum, U.S.A.
-(2017); La Biennale di Venezia, Italy (1993; 2017); Geng Jianyi: Stubborn Image, OCAT Shanghai (2016); Geng Jianyi: East to the Bridge, OCAT Shenzhen (2015); Gwangju Biennale, Korea (2014); Wu Zhi, Geng Jianyi Works 1985-2008, Minsheng Art Museum, Shanghai (2012); Excessive Transition, Geng Jianyi, ShanghART, Beijing (2008); 85 New Wave, The Birth of Chinese Contemporary Art, UCCA, Beijing (2007); The Real Thing, Contemporary Art from China, Tate Liverpool, U.K. (2007); The First Guangzhou Trienniale, Guangdong Museum of Art (2002); Another Long March, Chinese Conceptual Art in the 1990', Chasse Kazerne, Fundament Foundation, Breda, The Netherlands (1997); China Avant-garde, Haus der Kulturen der Welt, Berlin, Hildesheim Art Gallery, Germany; Kunsthall Rotterdam, The Netherlands; Brandts Klaederfabrik, Odense, Denmark; Museum of Modern Art, Oxford, U.K. (1993); China / Avant-Garde Art Exhibition, National Art Museum of China, Beijing (1989).
+Selected exhibition includes Who Is He?
+A Geng Jianyi Retrospective, Power Station of Art, Shanghai; UCCA, Beijing (2022-2023); M+ Sigg Collection: From Revolution to Globalisation, M+ Museum, Hong Kong (2021-2023); Art and China after 1989: Theater of the World, Solomon R. Guggenheim Museum, New York, U.S.A.
+(2017); La Biennale di Venezia, Italy (1993; 2017); Geng Jianyi: Stubborn Image, OCAT, Shanghai (2016); Geng Jianyi: East to the Bridge, OCAT, Shenzhen (2015); Gwangju Biennale, Korea (2014); Wu Zhi, Geng Jianyi Works 1985-2008, Minsheng Art Museum, Shanghai (2012); Excessive Transition, Geng Jianyi, ShanghART, Beijing (2008); '85 New Wave, The Birth of Chinese Contemporary Art, UCCA, Beijing (2007); The Real Thing, Contemporary Art from China, Tate Liverpool, U.K. (2007); The First Guangzhou Trienniale, Guangdong Museum of Art, Guangzhou (2002); Another Long March, Chinese Conceptual Art in the 1990', Chasse Kazerne, Fundament Foundation, Breda, The Netherlands (1997); China Avant-garde (Touring exhibition) Haus der Kulturen der Welt, Berlin, Hildesheim Art Gallery, Germany; Kunsthall Rotterdam, The Netherlands; Brandts Klaederfabrik, Odense, Denmark; Museum of Modern Art, Oxford, U.K. (1993); China / Avant-Garde Art Exhibition, National Art Museum of China, Beijing (1989).